Skip to main content

 The language used in electronic transactions is called X12 and is subject to national standards.
 We support a variety of EDI transactions (see below) and require all external trading partners to submit these transactions through the Utah Health Information Network (UHIN).

-Payer ID Information
+Payer ID List

 Use the 837 transaction to submit claims electronically, which allows for faster adjudication and payment.
 The 837 generates responses that tell you if claims were accepted or rejected and, if necessary, the reason for the rejection.
 The two responses generated are: